 Mount Rushmore Construction

 The work required exquisite talent and precise craftsmanship, and it was definitely very difficult to complete the construction of this historical landmark.
-The construction workers started off the sculptures with egg-shaped masses of rock.
+The construction workers began sculpting Mount Rushmore with egg-shaped masses of rock.
 Huge boulders were cleared with the use of dynamite to carve out the general shapes of the Mount Rushmore presidents’ heads.
-To finish the sculpture Gutzon Borlgum and his crew had to remove approximately 400 thousand tons of rock from the site.
+To finish the sculpture, Gutzon Borglum and his crew had to remove approximately 400 thousand tons of rock from the site.